Injury, Death and Dying

 - Generally, monsters die upon reaching negative hit points, rather than becoming unconscious.
 PC's die when their negative hit points exceed their level plus their CON score (not modifier).

-- Only certain types of powerful magic, such as Raise Dead (Spell) and Resurrection (Spell), which specifically state they restore life to slain creatures, may be used to bring a character back from death.
+- Only certain types of powerful magic, such as Raise Dead (Cleric Spell) and Resurrection (Cleric Spell), which specifically state they restore life to slain creatures, may be used to bring a character back from death.
 Note that being brought back to life via these sorts of spells does not cause you to become undead.
 Becoming undead requires a different sort of spell entirely — typically one which animates the corpse through the introduction of a new soul, or torments the departing soul into becoming a malevolent spirit.

 - Monsters typically die upon reaching 0 or fewer hit points.

 - Can occur at any hit point value of 0 or less.
 A stabilized character is no longer dying.
-A stabilized character with negative hit points is still unconscious and cannot take any actions.
-The stabilized condition can be achieved via a a successful CON check when dying, a Heal check from an adjacent ally, or via magical healing.
+A stabilized character with negative hit points is still Unconscious and cannot take any actions.
+The stabilized condition can be achieved via a successful Might check to stabilize, a Heal check from an adjacent ally, or via magical healing.
 See "Stabilizing the Dying" for more details.

 Stabilizing the Dying

 If magical healing (e.g. a spell, scroll, potion, etc.) is used on a dying character instead of a Heal check, damage is restored from whatever negative value the character is currently at, but the character replaces the 'dying' status with the 'stabilized' status.
-While less efficient than performing a Heal check first, magical healing is a risk-free way to stop a character from losing 1 hit point per round and potentially bleeding out due to failed Might checks to stabilize.
+While less efficient than performing a Heal check first, magical healing is a risk-free way to stop a character from potentially bleeding out due to failed Might checks to stabilize.